mattl/dbx/community.md

  <div class="col-md-4">
 <h3>Facebook & Twitter</h3>
 <a href="https://www.facebook.com/manticgames"><img src="../img/socialmedia.png" class="pull-left img-responsive " /></a>
-<p>A great way to get official Mantic updates!
-Sign up for all the latest exciting news in events, new releases, blogs, sneak peeks and reviews. </p>
+<p>Like or follow us for up-to-the-minute Mantic updates!
+Sign up for all the latest enews in events, new releases, blogs, sneak peeks, competitions and reviews. </p>
 <a class="btn btn-danger" href="https://www.facebook.com/manticgames">Sign Up</a>
 </div>
 <!-- /.col-md-4 -->
  <div class="col-md-4">
 <h3>Blog</h3>
 <a href="http://manticblog.com/"><img src="../img/blog.png" class="pull-left img-responsive " /></a>
 <p>Your way to find out what’s going on behind the doors at Mantic HQ.
-This is where we share all the inside news and secrets of what’s going on and what’s coming up- all delivered to you in that special Mantic way!</p>
+This is where we share all the inside news and secrets of what’s going on and what’s coming up - all delivered to you in that special Mantic way!</p>
 <a class="btn btn-danger" href="/the-game/freeagents/">Read more</a>
 </div>
 <!-- /.col-md-4 -->